Limits of combinatorial patchworking: Viro's patchworking

 where $(i,j)\in A$ and the addition is taken modulo two.
-These signs allow us to define the \emph{patchworked curve} of the pair $(\cT,\sigma)$.
-To this end we consider the dual graph $\Gamma^*(\cS)$ of the polygonal surface $\cS$, which is the abstract graph whose nodes are the maximal cells of $\cS$, and two nodes are joined by a (dual) edge if the corresponding triangles share an edge in $\cS$.
+These signs allow us to define the \emph{patchworked curve} of the \emph{patchwork} $(\cT,\sigma)$.
+To this end, we consider the dual graph $\Gamma^*(\cS)$ of the polygonal surface $\cS$.
+Its nodes are the maximal cells of $\cS$, and two nodes are joined by a (dual) edge if the corresponding triangles share an edge in $\cS$.
 Now the patchworked curve $\cC(\cT,\sigma)$ is the subgraph of $\Gamma^*(\cS)$ comprising the edges dual to edges of $\cS$ whose endpoints have distinct signs.
 The dual graph $\Gamma^*(\cS)$, and thus its subgraph $\cC(\cT,\sigma)$, admit an embedding into the first barycentric subdivision $\beta\cS$.

 The triangulation $\cT$ is \emph{unimodular} (or \enquote{primitive}) if each triangle has Euclidean area $\tfrac{1}{2}$.
 Equivalently, each point in $A$ occurs as a vertex of $\cT$.
-Furthermore, $\cT$ is \emph{regular} (or \enquote{coherent} or \enquote{convex}) if it is induced by a height function such that $\cT$ arises by projecting the lower convex hull of the lifted points; for details, see \cite[\S7.1.C]{GKZ}, \cite[\S2.2.3]{2010:DeLoeraRambauSantos:Triangulations} or \cite[\S1.2]{ETC}.
+The triangulation $\cT$ is \emph{regular} (or \enquote{coherent} or \enquote{convex}) if it is induced by a height function such that $\cT$ arises by projecting the lower convex hull of the lifted points; for details, see \cite[\S7.1.C]{1994:GKZ:DiscriminantsResultants}, \cite[\S2.2.3]{2010:DeLoeraRambauSantos:TriangulationsAlgorithms}, or \cite[\S1.2]{2021:Joswig:EssentialsCombinatorics}.
 The following key result holds more generally for hypersurfaces in arbitrary dimension, even without the unimodularity assumptions.
-It has been obtained by Viro \cite{Viro:1984}; for a proof in the context of toric varieties and discriminants, see Gel{'}fand, Kapranov and Zelevinsky \cite[Theorem 5.6]{GKZ}; see also Deng, Rojas, Telek \cite{Deng+Rojas+Telek:2026}.
+It was obtained by Viro \cite{1984:Viro:GluingAlgebraic}; for a proof in the context of toric varieties and discriminants, see Gel{'}fand, Kapranov, and Zelevinsky \cite[Theorem 5.6]{1994:GKZ:DiscriminantsResultants}; see also Deng, Rojas, and Telek \cite{2026:DengEtAl:VirosPatchworking}.

 \begin{theorem}[Viro's Combinatorial Patchworking Theorem] Let $\cT$ be a regular and unimodular triangulation of $A=d\cdot\Delta_2\cap\ZZ^2$ with lifting function $\omega:A\to\ZZ$, and let $\sigma:A\to\GF{2}$ be a sign distribution.
 Then there is a real number $t_0>0$ such that for all $t\in(0,t_0]$ the real projective plane curve $V_\RR(f)\subset\RP^2$, where